paul-stahura/zest/README.md

 8. Click another.
 Compare.
 9. Move the real part slider away from 0.5.
 See what changes.
 10. Follow your curiosity.

----

-## For the Mathematically Curious

-- **VISUALIZATIONS.md** — Comprehensive guide to every visualization type, what they show, and why they matter
-- **README.[Author].md** — Multiple perspectives from famous science communicators (Feynman, Sagan, 3Blue1Brown, and more)
-- **CLAUDE.md** — Technical architecture for developers

-## For Everyone Else

-Just open it and explore.
-The spirals speak for themselves.

----

-*"The only way to learn mathematics is to do mathematics."* — Paul Halmos

-*"The only way to understand the zeta function is to see the zeta function."* — Paul Stahura (probably)

 **Welcome to the microscope.
 The spirals are waiting.**